Your Complete Guide to Improving Email Deliverability

 When you create a new email address, you also need to make sure you don’t send out too many emails at once.
 Try to send emails to people who will most likely reply to you.
 That’s because the normal exchange of emails acts as a trust signal.

 Consider having a separate IP for transactional marketing purposes to maintain security.
-To make your IP valid, start your email campaigns by sending emails like most people do when using an email account.
+To make your IP valid, start your email sequences/campaigns by sending emails like most people do when using an email account.

 2. Use Form with Confirmed Opt-In Option